Nothing in cart

 Gross Combined Mass (GCM) is the maximum mass set by your tow vehicle's manufacturer and refers to the maximum combined mass of your loaded tow vehicle and your loaded caravan hitched together.
 Your vehicle manufacturer's guide will provide you with the GCM of your tow vehicle.
 To measure the GCM, weigh your fully loaded towing vehicle hitched to your fully loaded caravan.
 Legally, you must not exceed the specified GCM capacity of your vehicle.
 This means that you cannot move extra weight from your caravan to your tow vehicle if it exceeds the ATM and GCM.

 The effects of poor Weight Distribution range from minor handling issues and excess vehicle wear, through to dangerous sway and loss of control.
-Your caravan and tow vehicle should still appear level when connected.

 For many caravans simply redistributing the weight of the items you carry will be enough.